dbj-systems/dbj--nanolib/docs/valstat.md

 auto [ val, stat ] = http_get("...") ;
    // only in debug builds check for the EMPTY state
-   // both can't be empty in the same time assert( val || stat ) ;
+   // both can't be empty in the same time
+   // in the context of the HTTP returns assert( val || stat ) ;
-   // no value means error
+   // no value means "hard" error
     if ( ! val ) return ;
-   // if that is required we can easily pass to the caller
+   // or if that is required we can easily pass the valstat
-   // the valstat<http_code>  in an error state
+   // to the caller in an error state
    // return {{},{stat}};
 ```
 All the HTTP valstat results are made to be in the INFO state, both value and status are present as described by HTTP protocol